Dalinagasrisai/excel-bike-buyers-dashboard/README.md

 This Excel project demonstrates the full lifecycle of a data analysis workflow — from raw data to a professional, interactive dashboard — all within a single, well-structured workbook.

-Whether you're learning Excel analytics or showcasing your skills in a portfolio, this project provides a solid, end-to-end example of business data analysis.

 ---

-## 📷 Preview (Optional)
-_Add screenshots of your dashboard and pivot tables here if you'd like._

----

-## 📬 Feedback

-If you have any suggestions or feedback, feel free to open an issue or reach out!